smartdevicelink/sdl_evolution/proposals/0238-Keyboard-Enhancements.md

 **_Addition for Enhancement #1: Adding support for numeric keyboard._**

 1. Add _"NUMERIC"_ value in _"KeyboardLayout"_ enum.
 This enum value should allow apps to use numeric keypad.
-2. If HMI supports numeric keypad, SDL core should return _"NUMERIC"_, value in _"supportedKeyboardLayouts"_ in _"KeyboardCapabilities"_ struct.
+2. If HMI supports numeric keypad, SDL core should return _"NUMERIC"_, value in _"supportedKeyboards"_ in _"KeyboardCapabilities"_ struct.

 **_Addition for Enhancement #2: Allow apps to mask entered characters._**